 One of the major draws of data-driven digital marketing is that it’s relatively cheap and relatively quick to collect.
 What seems to have been lost in many cases though is actual market research, which data collection is not equivalent to.

-Actually taking the time to understand your audience is time-consuming and requires serious budgets.
-Each quarter the IPA publishes its Bellwether Report, which for the last quarter showed that market research investment was down by 2.9%, a trend which has remained true for at the very least the last two years, if not longer.
+Actually taking the time to understand your audience is time-consuming and requires a serious budget.
+Each quarter the IPA publishes its Bellwether Report, which for the last quarter showed that market research investment was down by 2.9%.
+A trend which has remained true for at the very least the last two years, if not longer.

-In the process of mistaking data collection for market research, brands have seemingly begun to mistake the targeted advertising which it facilitates for customer-centricity.
+In the process of mistaking data collection for market research.
+Brands have seemingly begun to mistake the targeted advertising that it facilitates for customer-centricity.

 Part of the reason that customer-centricity is often left by the wayside has something major in common with the fall of market research: budget.
-Unlike the hard data metrics which many marketers have become so fond of, customer-centric branding cannot easily be traced back to the bottom line, at least in the short term.
+Unlike the hard data metrics which many marketers have become so fond of, customer-centric branding cannot easily be traced back to the bottom line.

 However, if you think back to those brands whom you’ve had a positive interaction with, they’re most likely the ones that you went back to.
 This repeat custom doesn’t reveal itself until further down the line but is hugely valuable.

-In order to create a truly customer-centric brand presence, it is necessary to collate all of the tools that we now have available to us.
+In order to create a truly customer-centric brand presence, it's necessary to collate all of the tools that we now have available to us.
 This means combining the data we collect with healthy doses of time-consuming, costly but absolutely invaluable market research.